tdwg/bdq/tg2/_review/README.md

 ## 🚀 Choose Your Review Path

 ### A. Introduction
-First, read [**Biodiversity Data Quality (BDQ)**](./index.md).
+First, read [**The Biodiversity Data Quality (BDQ) Standard**](./index.md).
 This is the introduction and landing page for the standard (see section '2.2.1 Standards landing page' in the [TDWG Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md)).
 Then, you can approach the remainder of the review either from the practical perspective (the Tests) or from the theoretical one (the Framework).

 ### B. Documents emphasizing BDQ in Practice (the Tests)
 Within the practical perspective there are two basic audiences, Users and Implementers, with fundamental interests in common.
-For either of these audiences, the [**BDQ Tests Quick Reference Guide**](docs/terms/bdqtest/index.md) is good continuation following the introductory [**Biodiversity Data Quality (BDQ)**](./index.md).
+For either of these audiences, the [**BDQ Tests Quick Reference Guide**](docs/terms/bdqtest/index.md) is good continuation following the introductory [**The Biodiversity Data Quality (BDQ) Standard**](./index.md).
 The Quick Reference Guide is an informative go-to reference with only the essential information about the BDQ Tests.
 Also of common interest to Users and Implementers is the in-depth introduction and required landing page for the Tests vocabulary - [**BDQ Tests and Assertions**](docs/bdqtest/index.md).
 After all of this orientational material, there are guides specifically targeting Users and Implementers:

 #### 1. Users
 - [**BDQ User's Guide**](docs/guide/users/index.md)